Unboxed-Software/solana-course/content/token-program.md

 );
 ```

-Below is what `createMint` does under the hood.
+Below is what goes on under the hood of the  `createMint` function:

-1. Use `getMinimumBalanceForRentExemptMint` to calculate lamports needed for the new mint account to be rent exempt
+1. Use `getMinimumBalanceForRentExemptMint` to calculate the lamports needed for the new mint account to be rent exempt
-2. Create a transaction using `createAccount` and `createInitializeMintInstruction`. `createAccount` requires a newly generated `Keypair` to use for the new mint
+2. Create a transaction using `createAccount` and `createInitializeMintInstruction`

+Note that `createAccount` requires a newly generated `Keypair` for the new mint.
 The `createAccount` function requires the following arguments:

 - `fromPubkey` the account that will transfer lamports to the created account
 - `newAccountPubkey` the public key of the created account
-- `space` the amount of space in bytes to allocate to the created account, there is a `MINT_SIZE` constant provided by the Solana Program Library
+- `space` the amount of bytes to allocate to the created account, there is a `MINT_SIZE` constant provided by the Solana Program Library (SPL)
-- `lamports` the amount of lamports to transfer to the created account, when creating a new mint use the `getMinimumBalanceForRentExemptMint` function to calculate lamports needed
+- `lamports` the amount of lamports to transfer to the new mint account
-- `programID` the public key of the program to assign as the owner of the created account, when creating a new mint this will be the Token Program address. `TOKEN_PROGRAM_ID` is a constant provided by the Solana Program Library
+- `programID` the public key of the program to assign as the owner of the created account, when creating a new mint this will be the Token Program address. `TOKEN_PROGRAM_ID` is a constant provided by the SPL

 The `createInitializeMintInstruction` function requires the following arguments:

-- `mint` token mint account
+- `mint` the token mint account
-- `decimals` number of decimals in token account amounts
+- `decimals` the number of decimals in token account amounts
-- `mintAuthority` minting authority
+- `mintAuthority` the minting authority
-- `freezeAuthority` optional authority that can freeze token accounts
+- `freezeAuthority` the optional authority that can freeze token accounts
-- `programId` Token Program address
+- `programId` the Token Program address

 All together, that looks like this: